About The Sustainability Team

 Focus areas: Solar Assistance; Energy Efficiency; Green Business

-Dana Armanino is a Planner on the Marin County Community Development Agency's Sustainability Team.
+Dana Armanino is a Senior Planner on the Marin County Community Development Agency's Sustainability Team.
 She received her undergraduate degree in Environment, Economics and Politics and a Masters degree from the Bren School of Environmental Science and Management at the University of California, Santa Barbara.
 Her emphasis during her degree program was in water resource management and pollution prevention.

 Ms. Armanino spent several years in Colorado leading outdoor tours.
 She also worked for the Aspen Skiing Company's Environmental Affairs department on green building and waste reduction programs.
 In 2000, Ms. Armanino moved back to her native Marin County to run her family's commercial cabinet company.
 She joined the County of Marin staff in May 2003 where she currently supervises the Sustainability Team and coordinates the County's energy efficiency, solar, climate protection and Green Business programs.

 Sustainability Marketing and Outreach Specialist